jsrocket/espruino/devicerc/readme.md

 ## Overview

 The goal of this project is to allow you to control your Espruino from across the web.
-You could be in the same room or different country.
+It doesn't matter if you're in the same room or different country.

 There are three components.